-What Undertint is, and why it exists
+What Undertint is, and why I made it

 How the science underneath works (briefly)

-The maths isn't new.
-People have been modelling how pigments mix on paper since the 1930s.
-There's a well-tested set of equations, named after the two physicists who worked them out, that predicts what happens when you blend two pigments together and how the mixture changes as you add water.
-What's new is having a phone in your hand fast enough to run those calculations live, and a database of real paints to run them against.
+The maths isn’t new, people have been modelling how pigments mix on paper since the 1930s.
+There’s a well-tested set of equations, named after the two physicists who worked them out that predicts what happens when you blend two pigments together and how the mixture changes as you add water.
+What’s new is having a phone in your hand fast enough to run those calculations live, and a database of real paints to run them against.

 What the app actually does

 The app is designed around the way painters already work.
-Drop in a reference photo.
-Undertint simplifies it into a small set of paintable colours, the way you'd squint at a scene to find its big shapes.
-Tap one of those colours and you get a mixing recipe: which paints, in what proportion, at what dilution (described in painters' words, "milky", "creamy", "tea", not unitless decimals).
+Drop in a reference photo and Undertint simplifies it into a small set of paintable colours, the way you’d squint at a scene to find its big shapes.
+Tap one of those colours and you get a mixing recipe: which paints, in what proportion, and at what dilution (described in painters’ words, “milky”, “creamy”, “tea”, not unitless decimals).
 Drag a finger across the photo and the app reads the exact colour under your finger live, alongside the closest match in your own palette.

 What’s still genuinely uncertain